 The only effective rules are those made by the nobleman.
 Being human he is driven by self-interest.
 So naturally he devises rules which serve and protect his own interests — his life, his property, his well-being, his kind.
 Therefore, whatever specific form his rules may take, their sole purpose must inevitably be to protect the ruling rich from their subservient poor.

 Some rules existed from the beginning.
 For instance, how much tribute each settler must provide and when he must provide it.
-Now, however, the nobleman sets up a far larger and more formal legal structure.
+Now, however, the nobleman sets up a far larger and more formal legal infrastructure.
 This includes various social protocols regarding how subjects behave in the presence of their masters.
 It imposes a social discipline.
 It constructs a moral framework.
 It creates an omnipresent force of containment which ensures that each stays within his assigned place in the social hierarchy.

 At first, these naturally independent free-spirited ex-settlers — together with their new companions-by-default: the displaced ex-wanderers — resist this new social and economic order.
 The nobleman therefore initially has to contain them by force of arms.